An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Related Work

 The first subproblems, input features selection, extraction and engineering, are specific to our learning task: time series forecasting.
 This tedious task can significantly improve the prediction scores by giving the model relevant information about the data.
 Methods to select the features are among computing the importance of each feature on the results or using statistical tools on the signals to extract relevant information.
 Next, the model selection aims at choosing among a set of diverse machine learning models the best-performing one on a given task.
 Often, the models are trained separately, and the best model is chosen.
 In general, the selected model has many hyperparameters, such as the number of hidden layers, activation function or learning rate.
 Their optimization usually allows for improving the performance of the model.

 Nowadays, many research works implement complete optimization pipelines combining those subproblems for time series forecasting.
 The Time Series Pipeline Optimization framework \citep{dahl2020tspo}, is based on an evolutionary algorithm to automatically find the right features thanks to input signal analysis, then the model and its related hyperparameters.
 AutoAI-TS \citep{shah2021autoai} is also a complete optimization pipeline, with model selection performed among a wide assortment of models: statistical models, machine learning, deep learning models and hybrids models.
-Finally, the framework Auto-Pytorch-TS \citep{deng2022efficient} is specific to deep learning models optimization for time series forecasting.
+Closer to our work, the framework Auto-Pytorch-TS \citep{deng2022efficient} is specific to deep learning models optimization for time series forecasting.
 The framework uses Bayesian optimization with multi-fidelity optimization.
+Finally, a recent work from Amazon \citep{shchur2023autogluon} introduces a time series version to their AutoML framework, AutoGluon, leveraging ensembles of statistical and machine learning forecasters.

 Except for AutoPytorch-TS, cited works covering the entire optimization pipeline for time series do not deepen model optimization and only perform model selection and hyperparameters optimization.
 However, time series data becomes more complex, and there is a growing need for more sophisticated and data-specific DNNs.
-In this work, we only tackle the model selection and hyperparameters optimization parts of the pipeline.
+Our framework DRAGON, presented in this paper, only tackles the model selection and hyperparameters optimization parts of the pipeline.
 We made this choice to show the effectiveness of our framework for designing better DNNs.
 If we had implemented feature selection, it would have been harder to determine whether the superiority of our results came from the input features pool or the model itself.
-We discuss this further in Section \ref{part5}.